randall-coding/discourse-acorn/README.md

 `acorn logs -f discourse`

+## Configure Discourse
 You can login into your admin account using:

 - USERNAME: discourse
-- PASSWORD: <discourse_secret_password_that_you_defined>
+- PASSWORD: `<password defined in your secrets>`

-## Configure Discourse

-You can define server's mailer configuration by setting the smtp values in the secrets object defined previously.
+You can define the server's mailer configuration by setting the smtp values in the secrets object defined previously.
 This allows your server to send notification emails to users and administrators.

 For more detailed instructions on working with your Discourse server see the getting started and configuration documentation.